Lipen/discrete-math-course/typst/hw1.typ

 Calculate the power set $power({Flagged, Reported, Manual})$ and interpret what do subsets like ${Flagged, Reported}$ represent in terms of content moderation workflows?

-== Problem 4: Recommendation Systems and Similarity Metrics
+== Problem 4: Similarity and Distance Metrics

 Streaming services use similarity measures to recommend content.
 Consider user preferences as sets of genres they enjoy.